Media at the Movies "A Fragile Trust: Plagiarism, Power and Jayson Blair at the New York Times."

 The screening will be followed by a panel discussion of ethics issues.
-Panelists include Jim Crutchfield, former publisher of the Akron Beacon Journal and current member of the board of the Knight Foundation; Brian Welsh, M.D., board-certified psychiatrist and chief medical officer at Coleman Professional Services; Deborah Barnhaum, Ph.D., chair of Kent State’s Department of Philosophy and ethics expert; and Thor Wasbotten, director of Kent State’s School of Journalism and Mass Communication.
+Panelists include Jim Crutchfield, former publisher of Akron Beacon Journal and current member of the board of the Knight Foundation; Dr. Brian Welsh, board-certified psychiatrist and chief medical officer at Coleman Professional Services; Dr. Deborah Barnhaum, chair of the Department of Philosophy and ethics expert at KSU; and Thor Wasbotten, director of the School of Journalism and Mass Communication.

 - Doors open at 6 p.m.
 Admission is free and refreshments will be served.

 - Panel discussion and Q&A at 7:45 p.m.

 The movie screening is sponsored by the Media Law Center for Ethics and Access (MLC) and funded by the Akron Community Foundation.

 About the Panelists

 Deborah Barnbaum, PhD, is Professor and Chair of Philosophy at Kent State University.
 She came to Kent State in 1997 after receiving her doctorate at the University of Massachusetts.
 She is the author of numerous articles and book chapters in bioethics.
 She is the author of the book The Ethics of Autism (Indiana University Press, 2008) and co-author, with Michael Byron, of Research Ethics: Text and Readings (Prentice Hall, 2001).
 She is the past Chair of the Kent State Institutional Review Board (IRB); member of the Summa Health System IRB; member of the Data Safety Monitoring Committee for the Diabetic Retinopathy Clinical Research Network; and a member of the Observational Safety Monitoring Board for the Approaches and Decisions for Pediatric TBI (ADAPT) Trial